-Situated on five acres, and surrounded by dogwood and oak trees, this cottage at 375 Brick Kiln Road in Bridgehampton is serene and charming.
+Situated on five acres, and surrounded by dogwood and oak trees, this cottage in Bridgehampton is serene and charming.
 It’s also a modernist masterpiece.
 Edit: This home has sold since releasing this article.

 Unconventional architect Andrew Geller in 1963 built the 1,200 square-foot vacation home for friend and co-worker Betty Reese in 1963.
 It was the second residence he built for her; a storm the previous year destroyed the first, a sideways A-frame on the sand dunes of Sagaponack.
 That home, which had been built and furnished for $7,000—a bargain even in the 1950s—marked the start of Geller’s prolific career.
 When The New York Times featured it in 1957, Geller received hundreds of calls.
 “I very cleverly told these people I don’t reproduce anything I’ve ever done,” he said in the documentary Modern Tide.
 “I do it once, and that’s it.”